dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-humanity-calamity-echoes-through-our-psyche.md

 # [The Origin of Religion](#the-origin-of-religion)

+TODO: reference nature of god (mention that writing this post sparked me to write that one)

 Without widespread, organized religion, there were no other ideological causes for warfare at this point in history.
 Without the cultural infrastructure to spread religion or without the need for a